Top 10 Uplifting Movies Best for Learned Optimism

 7. Front of the Class

-Based on the life story of Brad Cohen, Front of the Class is about the journey of a teacher who is struggling with Tourette Syndrome.
+Based on the life story of Brad Cohen, Front of the Class is an uplifting movie about the journey of a teacher who is struggling with Tourette Syndrome.
 With no help from the society and no cure to his problem, Brad struggles to lead a normal life.
-He is comfortable in his skin and through his unhindered determination and optimism, he is able to convince others around him that he is a lot more than just his tics.
+He is comfortable in his skin and through his unhindered determination and learned optimism, he is able to convince others around him that he is a lot more than just his tics.
 The movie shows how a flaw in oneself shouldn’t stop you from striving for the best in life.